forumone/wp-cfm/README.md

 #### WP-CFM: Configuration Management for WordPress

-WP-CFM lets you copy database configuration to / from the filesystem.
-Easily deploy configuration changes without needing to copy the entire database.
+WP-CFM is a deployment tool for WordPress.
+It lets you deploy configuration changes without needing to copy the entire database.
 WP-CFM is similar to Drupal's [Features](https://www.drupal.org/project/features) module.

 ![Admin Screen](http://i.imgur.com/opQhDUa.png)